 Fetching field options

 Use useFieldOptions to fetch available options for SELECT or multi-select fields.
 This is useful for building filters, dropdowns, badges, or any UI that needs to display the available choices from the datasource without hardcoding them.
-Example to build a filter UI using useFieldOptions:
+Like the other data hooks, it accepts a from alias (useFieldOptions({ from: ds.orders, select, field })), required when the block has multiple datasources.

 import { useState } from "react";